 Evolution Position Statement

-In 1982 the department released a position statement on the teaching of evolution in the science classroom.
-The department has just updated that statement.
-A copy of the position statement, On the Nature of Science and the Teaching of Evolution, can be obtained at Evolution Position Statement.
+In 1982 the department released a position statement on the teaching of evolution in the science classroom, and has since updated this statement.
+A copy of that position statement, On the Nature of Science and the Teaching of Evolution, can be obtained by clicking here.

 - National Science Teachers Association (NSTA)